george-bacon/100-days-of-code/log.md

 **Link to work:** No repo or commits to share as worked on the interactive codecademy space.
 Links to [Mocha](https://mochajs.org/) and [Assert in Node.js](https://nodejs.org/api/assert.html)

 ---

+### Day 12: January 21, 2024

+**Today's Progress:** Continued with the Codecademy Testing unit and finished it off.
+Created a factorial function that takes a number and returns the factorial.
+Used TDD methodology to create the program, passed 3 tests where 2 different values were given and then returned an edge case of 0 (which returns 1).
+Started a module on Asynchronous programming. learnt that JS is a single threaded language but can emulate multi-threaded by using events.

+**Thoughts:** Good module on testing.
+Found it very helpful and understood why its an important part of programming.
+Async coding is the next step as this will be really important for making an actual app.
+Keen to learn about APIs and more.

+**Link to work:** No repo or commit to share today.

+---